mdoege/TUROjs/README.md

 The [Web Speech API](https://en.wikipedia.org/wiki/HTML5_audio#Web_Speech_API) is used to announce computer moves.
 This works best in the desktop versions of Firefox and Safari (i.e., the TUROjs welcome message is read too), whereas in desktop Chrome move announcement works but the welcome message on page load is blocked.

 In mobile browsers, there is no speech output when it is not directly triggered by user interaction (e.g. pressing a button) and therefore it gets blocked in TUROjs completely.
+The only exception is Firefox on Android.

 ### Other packages used